Studio-Kalavera/website/content/first-post.md

 |____/ \__|\__,_|\__,_|_|\___/  |_|\_\__,_|_|\__,_| \_/ \___|_|  \__,_|
 ```

 Hello World!
-We are Studio Kalvera.
-A one-man game-development studio.
+We are Studio Kalavera.
+A one-man game-development studio 💀.
-This is our first post.